Tuesday, October 28, 2025

 SQL NOT EXISTS in a subquery

 NOT EXISTS is used with a subquery in the WHERE clause to check if the result of the subquery returns TRUE or FALSE.
-The Boolean value is then used to narrow down the rows from the outer select statement.
+The Boolean result is then used to narrow down the rows from the outer select statement.

 SQL NOT EXISTS example